systemd/mkosi/mkosi.md

 : If specified, mkosi does not build unified kernel images and instead installs kernels with a separate initrd and boot loader config to the efi or bootloader partition.

+`--hostonly-initrd`

+: If specified, mkosi will run the tool to create the initrd such that a non-generic initrd is created that will only be able to run on the system mkosi is run on.
+Currently mkosi uses dracut for all supported distributions except Clear Linux and this option translates to enabling dracut's hostonly option.

 `--no-chown`

 : By default, if `mkosi` is run inside a `sudo` environment all